 A member of the American College of Trial Lawyers, Bart has compiled an impressive list of victories in jury and bench trials throughout the United States [View Matters List below].
 He has been featured in numerous publications such as Law360, The American Lawyer, Benchmark Litigation, Chambers USA, Law 360, LMG Life Sciences, Los Angeles Business Journal and the Daily Journal, which has repeatedly named him one of the top 100 lawyers in the State of California.
 In 2018, both Benchmark Litigation and Chambers and Partners named him as a finalist for National Trial Lawyer of the Year.
 Bart is one of only 21 Band 1 trial lawyers listed by Chambers in its national rankings.

-A leader within the Firm, Bart is a member of the Firm’s seven-member Executive Committee and also serves as worldwide chair of the Litigation Department and head of Proskauer’s Los Angeles office.
+A leader within the Firm, Bart is an immediate past member of the Firm’s Executive Committee and also serves as worldwide chair of the Litigation Department and head of Proskauer’s Los Angeles office.

 Bart is a graduate of Yale College and Yale Law School.
 He was a starting guard for four years on the Yale Varsity Basketball Team, and received the George McReynolds Award as the team’s Most Valuable Defensive Player his senior year.